 Contributions.
 The plan is funded by members' contributions, a portion of the court fees, and the State's contributions.
-A six-dollar fee for each case is collected from District and County Courts, Juvenile Courts, the Workers' Compensation Court, the Supreme Court, and the Court of Appeals, plus a 10 percent charge on certain fees collected in the County Courts.
-In addition, in 2021, LB 17 increased the amount of County Court docket fees to be collected for the Judges Retirement Plan from four dollars to six dollars through June 30, 2021, to eight dollars for July 1, 2021, through June 30, 2022, to nine dollars for July 1, 2022, through June 30, 2023, to ten dollars for July 1, 2023, through June 30, 2024, to eleven dollars for July 1, 2024, through June 30, 2025, and to twelve dollars beginning July 1, 2025.
-The State's contribution is based on an annual actuarial valuation.
-Members, who entered the plan between July 1, 2004, and June 30, 2015, and those active members who elected within 90 days of July 1, 2004, contribute nine percent of their monthly salary until the maximum benefit has been earned.
-After earning the maximum benefit, members contribute five percent of their monthly salary until the maximum benefit has been earned.
-After earning the maximum benefit, those members contribute one percent of their monthly salary for the remainder of their active service.
-Members entering the plan on or after July 1, 2015, contribute 10 percent of their monthly salary.
+A fee, determined by statute, for each case is collected from District and County Courts, Juvenile Courts, the Workers' Compensation Court, the Supreme Court, and the Court of Appeals, plus a 10 percent charge on certain fees collected in the County Courts.
+In addition, in 2021, LB 17 increased the amount of County Court docket fees to be collected for the Judges Retirement Plan from four dollars to six dollars through June 30, 2021, to eight dollars for July 1, 2021, through June 30,